Campeche (city): History

-First expeditions
+First expedition

-The first expedition of the Spaniards that touched the coasts of Campeche was commanded by Francisco Hernández de Córdoba in 1517.
-He left the island of Cuba on February 8, touched Isla Mujeres and Cabo Catoche the first days of March, he continued to the peninsula and arrived in Campeche on Sunday of San Lázaro March 22, 1517, which is why Hernández de Córdoba baptized the place with that name.
+The Hernández de Córdoba expedition of 1517 was the first Spanish expedition to reach Campeche, and its members were among the first Europeans to set foot on the Yucatán Peninsula.
+The expedition left the island of Cuba on February 8 and reached Isla Mujeres and Cabo Catoche in early March.
+They continued westward around the peninsula.
+Bernal Díaz del Castillo was the only member of that expedition to write an account of these events.
+In his account, he wrote that on Sunday March 22, they sighted and debarked at a village on the coast.
+This village was Can Pech, the capital of the Maya city-state of the same name.
+This happened to be the day of veneration of Saint Lazarus of Bardiaboch, which is why Hernández de Córdoba baptized the place with that name.

-The chronicle of Bernal Díaz del Castillo narrates that a few days later they sighted a village planted on the coast, landed cautiously and set foot on land they discovered "Can Pech".
-This took place on Sunday March 22, 1517.
-In need of water, the Spaniards landed with the help of boats and supplied themselves in a well.
-As the Mayans approached, the Spaniards indicated by means of signs that they came in peace; the chief of the region asked them if they came from where the sun rises, mentioning the word "castilán".
-The Spaniards, surprised at this word, responded affirmatively, and Cacique invited them to his population, where copal was lit.
-By means of signs, the "halach uinik" indicated to the expeditionaries that they should leave the place before the fire went out.
-Meanwhile, warriors were arriving at the place.
-From the experience of Cabo Catoche, the Spanish preferred to leave.
-(They would be surprised by a "north" wind and with the rough sea, they would lose the water supplied, having to land again for their bad luck in Chakán Putum where the strongest battle between Mayans and Spaniards would take place.)
+In need of water, the Spaniards landed and supplied themselves from a well.
+As the Mayans approached, the Spaniards indicated by means of signs that they came in peace; the Maya chief asked them if they came from where the sun rises, mentioning the word "castilán".
+The Spaniards, surprised to hear this word, responded affirmatively, and the chief invited them to his city, where copal was lit.
+By means of signs, the Maya chief indicated to the expeditionaries that they should leave the city before the fire went out.
+Meanwhile, Mayan warriors were arriving at the place.
+Based on their recent experience at Cabo Catoche, the Spanish decided to leave.
+They would later encounter rough seas which caused them to lose the water they had just collected.
+This in turn forced them to land at Chakán Putum, where a fierce battle between Mayans and Spaniards took place.